Common remora: Biology and behavior

 R. remora and its host seem to partake in a symbiotic relationship; the common remora does not seem to have a negative overall effect on its host.
-The host provides the remora with fast-moving water to bathe its gills, a steady flow of food, transportation, and protection.
-The remora benefits the host by feeding in part on some of its parasites, but increases its hydrodynamical drag.
+The host provides the remora with fast-moving water for respiration, a steady flow of food, transportation, and protection.
+The remora benefits the host by feeding in part on some of its parasites, but increases its hydrodynamic drag.
 The common remora's attachment to one host can last for up to three months.
 During this time, the remora can move its attachment site if it feels threatened.
-The common remora cannot survive in still water; it needs water flow over its gills to provide it oxygen.
+The common remora cannot survive in still water; it needs water flow over its gills to breathe.

 Habitat

 This remora is commonly found in warm marine waters and has been seen in the western Mediterranean and the Atlantic, as well as the North Sea.

 Reproduction

 A mating couple may attach to the same host, and have host fidelity.
 It is not clear when during the year the common remora spawns, and little is known about the fish's reproductive behavior.